Enpass vs Bitwarden review 2025

 You can download the Enpass app or the Bitwarden app from the Google Play Store or Apple App Store, meaning that both are compatible with iOS and Android.
 However, this is where the similarities end.

 Enpass’ mobile app has a lot of the same features as the desktop version, including password audits, password sharing, and a password generator.
-But unfortunately, if you sign up for the free version, you’ll be limited to saving just 25 items in one vault, so you’re likely to reach this limit pretty quickly and need to upgrade to the paid plan.
+Unfortunately, if you sign up for the free version, you’ll be limited to saving just 25 items in one vault, so you’re likely to reach this limit pretty quickly and need to upgrade to the paid plan.

 In contrast, Bitwarden’s mobile app allows you to save an unlimited number of passwords.
 And it’s pretty straightforward to use.
 However, we found a few instances where it proved frustrating.
 If you click on the Password Import button, for example, it redirects you to a guide on how to import your passwords using the web app.